ensign-cs220/portfolio/readme.md

+# Project cliff notes

+As a software engineer, you are probably always working on exciting and challenging projects that showcase your skills and abilities.
+A portfolio page is a great way to showcase your work and highlight your achievements to potential employers, clients, and colleagues.
+It's a way to demonstrate your expertise and give people a glimpse into your technical capabilities.
+Plus, it's a great way to reflect on your past work and see how far you've come in your career.
+So don't be shy - go ahead and create a portfolio page and show the world what you can do!

 # Let's hit the ground running!

 Welcome to the exciting world of web software development!
 If you're reading this, it means you're ready to dive into our project and start building something amazing.